 - Meanwhile, make the sauce.
 Heat 2 tablespoons olive oil in a medium saute pan over medium heat.
 Saute chopped shallots and garlic for 1 minute, stirring frequently.
 Add bruised lemongrass stalk, white miso, and yellow curry paste, and saute another minute.
 Add coconut milk and bring to a simmer.
 Reduce heat to low and continue to simmer for 5 minutes.

 - Season the sauce with fish sauce and brown sugar.
 Simmer for another 1 minute.
 Finish with a squeeze of lime.

 - Pour sauce onto serving platter and place chicken on top.
 Garnish with fresh cilantro and Thai basil.
 Serve immediately.

 **Helpful tips and common mistakes

 Okay, let's step back for a second and look at the two flavorful components of this roasted golden chicken with miso curry.
 Miso is a fermented soybean paste that tastes mild with a little sweetness, saltiness, and umami.
-There are different types of miso based on how long the beans have been fermented but for this recipe, I chose white miso, the milder variation.
+There are different types of miso-based on how long the beans have been fermented.
+For this recipe, I chose white miso, the milder variation.

 There are also different types of curry pastes but I thought a yellow curry would compliment white miso the best.
 Yellow curry pastes are typically made of chilies, lemongrass, garlic, ginger, fish sauce, and spices.
 It tastes somewhat sweet with just a hint of spice.
 The two pastes have similar flavor profiles which lead me to believe that they would be a great match.